Angels (Robbie Williams song): Authorship

 Before the song's release, Heffernan accepted an offer from Williams to buy the rights.
 According to Heffernan, he was initially offered £2,500, which rose to £7,500 when he asked for a writing credit.
 He said: "I was mostly thrilled.
 That’s what you're supposed to do, right?
 Sell your songs to pop stars."
 He is thanked in the UK CD2 single liner notes.
 Williams said: "We could have gone to court, and it all would have been down to whether what way the judge wakes up that day out of bed ...
 So I gave him some money, and he went away."

 In 2011, Heffernan said was once angry about the situation but that "Angels" had earned him connections with publishing companies.
 In 2023, he said he did not regret earning no royalties, as this would have enabled his destructive use of drugs at the time.
-However, he was hurt that Williams had never acknowledged his authorship and that he had accepted an Ivor Novello Award for writing "Angels" in 1999.
+However, he was hurt that Williams had accepted an Ivor Novello Award for writing "Angels" in 1999 and had never acknowledged his authorship.
 He said: "That's what the young kid in me really wants — acknowledgement.
 It's not about the millions."
 As of 2023, Heffernan was working as a language teacher in rural Italy.

 According to Heffernan, in September 2024, he privately sent Williams a hand-written letter to his Instagram account.
 The following day, Williams made a public post reading "Look, I did answer / I answered by not answering", which Heffernan interpreted as a cryptic response.
 In August 2025, Heffernan said he planned to pursue legal action under a new part of EU copyright law that allows creators to seek retrospective compensation for successful works.
-Heffernan is seeking around a third of future royalties.
+He sought around a third of future royalties.